ENGLISH 1010 Syllabus

 - Critical Response Essay about the intellectual book (100 pts)

-- Exploratory Research Essay (up to 100 pts)
+- Exploratory Research Essay or Annotated Bibliography (up to 70 to 100 pts)

 - Self-Reflective letter (if requested with portfolio; 50 pts)